google/oss-fuzz/docs/new_project_guide.md

 ## build.sh

-This file describes how to build [fuzz targets](glossary.md#fuzz-target) for your project.
+This file describes how to build binaries for [fuzz targets](glossary.md#fuzz-target) in your project.
 The script will be executed within the image built from `Dockerfile`.

 In general, this script will need to: